roshankp70/100-Days-RTL-challenge/README.md

 ![Simulation Output](day3full_adder.png)

 # Day 04- 4-bit Ripple Carry Adder.
-🔀 4-bit Ripple Carry Adder
+🔀 4-bit Ripple Carry Adder-
 This project implements a 4-bit Ripple Carry Adder (RCA) using Verilog HDL.
 The design consists of a basic full adder module and a top-level RCA module built by cascading four full adders.
 A testbench is also provided for functional simulation.

 📁 Files